 New Bus Driver Certification - Class Size is limited to the first 8 students (Driving test TBA)

-New drivers must have a valid CDL license with S endorsement and passenger endorsement or a CDL permit.(DL-18-CT form) showing they have taken the required written exams and their scores.
+New Drivers must have valid CDL with S endorsement and passenger endorsement or a CDL permit (DL-18-CT form) showing that they have taken the required written exams and their scores.

 A CNA's main role is to provide basic care to patients, as well as assist them in activities of daily living.
 Students study patient care, practice skills in the lab and apply them at a clinical site.
 Students must successfully pass state skills and written test to receive a CNA certification.